Seniors get personal care in a home-like setting

 - Certain types of medical-level care, like tube feeding or treatment of open bedsores

-- The level of amenities and recreational activities you’d find in assisted living communities
+- The level of amenities and recreational activities you’d normally find in an assisted living community

 How much does it cost?

-The cost can range from $1500 to $4,500 a month.
-It will depend on the level of care needed, the quality of the home, the location, and if the room is single or shared.
+Costs will also depend on the level of care needed, the quality of the home, and its location.

 Who would enjoy living in a residential care home?

-It’s a great option for those who can’t live independently, but hate the idea of an large institutional setting.
+It’s a great option for those who can’t live independently, but hate the idea of being in a large institutional setting.

-For people with Alzheimer’s or dementia, living in a smaller place with fewer people can reduce anxiety and stress.
-They’ll get care from a few staff members who can get to know their specific needs.
+They’ll also be able to get care from a few staff members who can get to know them and their specific needs.